rant-lang/reference/src/stdlib/collections.md

 ```
 &rarr; `list`

-Runs a predicate function against all items in a list and returns another list containing only the values that the predicate returned `true` on.
+Runs a predicate function against all items in a list and returns another list containing only the values that the predicate returned `@true` on.

 ### Parameters